nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/MQTT_AT_commands.rst

   * ``2`` - Connect to the MQTT broker using IP protocol family version 6.

 * The ``<username>`` parameter is a string.
-  It indicates the MQTT Client username.
+  It indicates the MQTT client username.
 * The ``<password>`` parameter is a string.
-  It indicates the MQTT Client password in cleartext.
+  It indicates the MQTT client password in cleartext.
 * The ``<url>`` parameter is a string.
   It indicates the MQTT broker hostname.
 * The ``<port>`` parameter is an unsigned 16-bit integer (0 - 65535).